helgoboss/helgobox/doc/user-guide.md

   - **&lt;This&gt;**: Track which hosts this ReaLearn instance.
 If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
   - **&lt;Selected&gt;**: Currently selected track.
-  - **&lt;Master track&gt;**: Master track of the project which hosts this ReaLearn instance.
-If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
+  - **&lt;Master&gt;**: Master track of the project which hosts this ReaLearn instance.
+      - If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
+      - If you don't have ReaLearn on the monitoring FX chain but you want to control an FX on the monitoring FX chain, this option is the right choice as well.
+Make sure to enable the "Monitoring FX" checkbox.
 - **Track anchor:** If you select a concrete track, another dropdown will appear to the right of the track dropdown.
 It lets you choose how ReaLearn will identify your track.
   - **By ID:** Refers to the track by its unique ID (the default).
 Choose this if you want ReaLearn to always control this